 On the other hand, if you’re on a budget and can’t afford the 880, Roomba 650 will meet your needs.
 It has good cleaning abilities, and with a little of manual cleaning, your home will have a fresh look.

-Shortly, Roomba 880 should be your #1 choice, but if you can’t afford it, Roomba 650 will still be enough.
+In short, Roomba 880 should be your #1 choice, but if you can’t afford it, Roomba 650 will still be satisfactory.
 It might not be as good as the 880, but it can get the job done.

 |Robotic Vacuum Name||Roomba 650||Roomba 880|